AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/advanced-usage.md

 ## Login

 Use the information of the current user object that conforms to `ChatUserProfileProtocol` to log in to UIKIt.
-Pass in the user ID into the `userId` field in the following code: // TODO：是符合这个协议的用户信息还是用户对象
+Pass in the user ID into the `userId` field in the following code:

 ```swift
 public final class YourAppUser: NSObject, ChatUserProfileProtocol {